'Trust in the Lord and do good; dwell in the land and enjoy safe pasture.' Psalm 37:3

-As a school we regularly provide updates and sources of information to encourage Parents to consider measures to keep their children safe when using the internet.
-To find out about e-safety within the curriculum, as well as staff training, parent workshops and our plans for the future please click here.
+As a school we regularly provide updates and sources of information to encourage parents to consider measures to keep their children safe when using the internet.
+See the range of links below for up to date help and advice for keeping your children safe online.

 Showing an interest and just chatting can help you find out about what their child is doing online.
 Find out more from the West Yorkshire Police website here.

 Further information for parents about how to keep your child safe online can be found on the following websites:

 Advice for choosing and using technology and media with your children: